Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

 where $\mod_i$ and $\tilde E$ are terms defined in Proposition \ref{prop: decomp of the gene error}.
 Note that we have three modulation parameters at hand, namely $\nu(\tau),a(\tau)$ and $\frac{R_\tau(\tau)}{\mu}$, which correspond precisely to the three orthogonality conditions in \eqref{intro: orthog conditions}.
 Projecting \eqref{intro: evolution for epsilon} onto these three directions together with the bootstrap assumptions on $\eps$ yields the modulation equations:

 the solution of which yields the blowup law given in \eqref{main theorem: blowup law}.
 The energy estimates for $\eps$ are done separately in the inner zone (i.e., $\br^2+\bz^2\lesssim 1$) and the outer zone (i.e., $\br^2+\bz^2\gtrsim 1$).
 In the inner zone, a weighted $H^1$-norm of $\eps$ is controlled, thanks to the coercivity of $\Ls^\zeta_\nu$.
-In the outer zone, we come back to the original $3$D structure and control a weighted $L^\infty$-norm of $\eps$ via the dissipative structure of the system.
-The estimates of the two zones communicate in the intermediate area via an $H^2$-control of $\eps$ resulting from the parabolic regularity of the system.
-Finally, combining the modulation equations and the energy estimates, we are able to close the bootstrap argument for both the modulation parameters and the energy norms of $\eps$, and the global-in-time (referring to the renormalized time variable $\tau$) control of $\eps$ implies the finite time blowup of the solution of the original Keller-Segel system. \\ This work is organized as follows.
-In Sect.\ref{sec: properties of the linearized oper}, we construct the first two approximate eigenfunctions of the linearized operator, and then explore its coercivity properties.
-Sect.\ref{sec: construction of blowup} is the heart of the analysis, including the setup of the bootstrap assumptions, derivation of the modulation equations, and energy estimates.
-Finally, we close the bootstrap argument in Sect.\ref{sec: existence of blowup} and conclude the proof of the main theorem.
+In the outer zone, we return to the original $3$D structure and control a weighted $L^\infty$-norm of $\eps$ via the dissipative structure of the system.
+The two sets of estimates are connected in the intermediate region via an $H^2$-control of $\eps$ resulting from the parabolic regularity of the system.
+Finally, combining the modulation equations and the energy estimates, we are able to close the bootstrap argument for both the modulation parameters and the energy norms of $\eps$, and the global control of $\eps$ in the renormalized time variable $\tau$ implies the finite-time blowup of the solution of the original Keller-Segel system.

+For the reader's convenience, we summarize the main scales, modulation parameters, and auxiliary constants used throughout the proof in Table~\ref{tab:main-parameters}:

+This work is organized as follows.
+In Sect. \ref{sec: properties of the linearized oper}, we construct the first two approximate eigenfunctions of the linearized operator, and then explore its coercivity properties.
+Sect. \ref{sec: construction of blowup} is the heart of the analysis, including the setup of the bootstrap assumptions, derivation of the modulation equations, and energy estimates.
+Finally, we close the bootstrap argument in Sect. \ref{sec: existence of blowup} and conclude the proof of the main theorem.